 For example, if the first IDE hard drive had three primary partitions, they would be named/numbered as </dev/hda1>, </dev/hda2>, and </dev/hda3>.

 Ans.
-The “hash” is one of a bash shell’s built-in command.
+The “hash” is one of a bash shell’s built-in commands.
 It makes use of a hash table to keep the list of pathnames for the commands executed in the shell.
 Whenever you run any command, the shell starts searching for it in the variable $PATH.

 However, if the command is present in the hash table, then the Shell picks it from there for execution.
 The hash table stores all the entrances of each command used so far in that shell.